Technology at SJA

 (225) 388-2264

-St. Joseph’s Academy provides state-of-the-art Fujitsu Lifebook T938 tablet computers to all students and faculty.
+St. Joseph’s Academy provides state-of-the-art Asus EliteBook B3402 tablet computers to all students and faculty.
 It is a convertible tablet PC with a 13.3-inch HD display and precision pen-and-touch input.
-The swiveling hinge allows the tablet to be used in a variety of configurations to suit various needs.
-The T938 computer is lightweight but durable, with a quick-charge battery obtaining an 80 percent charge in one hour.
+The double hinge allows the computer to become a tablet for ease of writing and filming.
+The B3402 computer is lightweight but durable, with a quick-charge battery obtaining an 80 percent charge in one hour.